MaskedLlama04/Hypermedia-Project-Connect-Four-/README.md

 ### ✔️ Responsive Design

-The entire interface has been upgraded to work across:
+We have tried to make the entire interface work across:

 * Phones
 * Tablets